-The yearly average value for chlorine within the discharge from the TCC was recorded as 0.02 ppm.
-The corresponding max value for chlorine was 1.02 ppm, recorded during August 2020.
+The yearly average value for chlorine within the discharge from the TCC was recorded as 0.01 ppm.
+The corresponding max value for chlorine was 1.03 ppm, recorded during July and December 2021.
 When chlorine levels reach or exceed 0.05 ppm, as with the pH, the discharge ceases.

-For SPP, the yearly average value was recorded as 0.01 ppm chlorine, while the maximum recorded chlorine was found to be 1.18 ppm.
-This was recorded during February 2021.
+For SPP, the yearly average value was recorded as 0.01 ppm chlorine, while the maximum recorded chlorine was found to be 0.53 ppm.
+This was recorded during April 2022.
 The control system engages and ceases the discharge prior to elevated chlorine process water discharging.

-The discharge pH remained within the consent range limit of pH 6.0-9.0 throughout the monitoring period for TCC, however on one occasion out of specification pH was noted.
-It also was recorded below the consent limit on two occasions at SPP.
+The discharge pH remained within the consent range limit of pH 6.0-9.0 throughout the monitoring period for TCC.

-For TCC the minimum pH observed was pH 4.86, recorded in December 2020.
-The maximum observed was pH 8.97, recorded in March 2021.
-For SPP the minimum pH recorded was pH 5.03, recorded in July 2020.
-The yearly maximum was recorded as pH 9.5, also recorded during July 2020.
+For TCC the minimum pH observed was pH 6.51, recorded in October 2021.
+The maximum observed was pH 8.97, recorded in March 2022.
+For SPP the minimum pH recorded was pH 6.17, recorded in October 2021.
+The yearly maximum was recorded as pH 8.99, also recorded during September 2021.